lzjzx1122/Pagurus/intraaction_controller/README.md

 - `pwd`: passphrase for decrypting action's zipfile
 - `QOS_time`: the maximum time by QOS, in seconds
 - `QOS_requirement`: the precent of requests satisfying the QOS requirement
+- `max_container`: the maximum number of containers that this action's controller can create

 return `200 OK` if success